rafafortes/cache-warmer/README.md

 - Extracts URLs from the store's `sitemap.xml`.
 - Handles URL normalization and parameter variations.
 - Skips unwanted file types (e.g., images, PDFs).
+- Skips URLs based on a blacklist file with customizable patterns.
 - Displays real-time processing details such as response codes and load times.
+- **Debug mode:** Outputs all links found on each accessed page.

 ## Installation